 The backend servers (Compute instances) associated with a backend set can exist anywhere, as long as the associated security lists and route tables allow the intended traffic flow.

-Every subnet within your VCN has Virtual firewall rules for your VCN. and a route table.
+Every subnet within your VCN has A list of virtual firewall rules for your VCN.
+Security lists consist of security rules that apply to traffic coming in and out of a VNIC.
+Security lists are configured at the subnet level, which means all VNICs in a given subnet are subject to the same security rules. and a route table.
 Rules within the security lists determine whether a subnet can accept data traffic from the internet or from another subnet.
 When you add backend servers to a backend set, the Load Balancing service can suggest appropriate security list rules, or you configure them yourself through the Networking service.
 See Security Lists for more information.

 Oracle recommends that you create your load balancer in a regional subnet.